 Almost everything in Caret — menus, keyboard shortcuts, and editor setup — is configured from JSON-formatted files, editable through the same text interface as everything else.
 These files are backed up to Chrome's sync storage, meaning that you only need to set your preferences once in order to have them on every machine you use.

-In versions of Chrome that support it, Caret will remember your open tabs and re-open them for you.
+Caret will remember your open tabs and re-open them for you.
 You won't have to take five minutes to find all your work again after taking a break or rebooting for a system update.
+Save a project file, and it'll even re-open the directory tree for you.

 Like most good editors, Caret will open a folder and present a browseable tree view.
 It'll even search that folder from the command palette.
 But with project files, you can also override any setting on a per-project basis, and switch between them quickly.
 It's perfect for moving between projects with different code styles or file types.